Jhackmeyer/Plotly_Bacteria_Biodiversity/README.md

 We went a bit further, customizing some of the page's format.
 This included adding a background image, adjusting the font to make the title legible, and altering the background color to match.

 ![Bacteria_webpage](/images/bacteria_webpage.jpg)
+You can find the interactive webpage here: https://jhackmeyer.github.io/Plotly_Bacteria_Biodiversity/